 - 1 14-ounce can chickpeas drained and rinsed

 - 1/4 teaspoon sea salt

 - 1 lime cut into wedges

 Preheat the oven to 450 degrees F and spread the chickpeas on a baking sheet.
 Drizzle with olive oil, chili powder, garlic powder, and sea salt.
 Toss everything using your hands to ensure the chickpeas are well coated.
 Roast 30 minutes, or until golden-brown and crispy.
 Note: you can also skip the roasting process and simply add the chickpeas to the curry at the end of the cooking process to save time.

 Prepare the Curry:

 Prepare the rice according to package instructions (note: to speed up the rice cooking process, either choose a rice that cooks quickly, such as white rice, or use a rice cooker).

-Add the chopped broccoli, carrot, and bell pepper and stir everything together.
+Add the chopped broccoli, carrot, bell pepper, and the remaining coconut milk, and stir everything together.
 Cover and cook 5 to 8 minutes, or until vegetables have reached desired doneness.